ysndr/MSc-Thesis/chapter/related-work.md

 The work presented by Leimeister in [@cpachecker-lsp] exemplifies how functionality can be provided by entirely external tools as well.
 The server can be used to automatically perform software verification in the background using CPAchecker[@cpachecker].
-CPAchecker is a platform for automatic, extensible, software verification.
+CPAchecker is a platform for automatic and extensible software verification.
 The program is written in Java and provides a command line interface to be run locally.
 Additionally, it is possible to execute resource intensive verification through an HTTP-API on more powerful machines or clusters [@cpa-google-cloud,@cpa-clusters].
 The LSP-Server supports both modes of operation.